Abdulelah-aljarboa/Spam-Ham-Detector/README.md

 aimed to deal with the vanishing gradient problem present in traditional RNNs.
 Its relative insensitivity to gap length is its advantage over other RNNs, hidden Markov models, and other sequence learning methods.

+in the notebook, you can find all the findings and graphs

 ## Libraries:
 - **Tensorflow:** is an open-source machine-learning framework that allows us to build machine learning, deep learning, and neural networks.